BasicSiege/dishgame/README.md

 Thank you for playing **Dishwashing Joys**!
 We hope you enjoy the frantic fun of managing the busiest dish station in town.
 Keep an eye out for future updates, and happy washing!

-*For any questions or feedback, feel free to reach out to us at [your support contact/email].*
+*For any questions or feedback, feel free to reach out to me at siege.lolz on Discord.*